Internet-Hyena/hhh-transcript/src/chapter3.md

 <p class="vriska">VRISKA: I don't want to 8ore you, it's just the same pro8lem as always.</p>

 ![Adult Vriska, folding her arms and turning away, with a sad expression.](./images/3/characters/vriska/vriska_sad.webp)
-<p class="vriska">VRISKA (adult sad): Finally I get my sea legs and figured out what this whole process is a8out, 8reeze through Eridan and John and Kanaya, only to get stuck all over again on HER.</p>
+<p class="vriska">VRISKA (sad): Finally I get my sea legs and figured out what this whole process is a8out, 8reeze through Eridan and John and Kanaya, only to get stuck all over again on HER.</p>
 <p class="nannasprite">NANNASPRITE: Well I am sure there is some common thread, every trial you face is designed to better prepare you for the next.</p>
 <p class="vriska">VRISKA: I'm not so sure........she's different from the rest of them.
 And no matter how I approach this, I can't figure out what the hell she wants.</p>
 <p class="nannasprite">NANNASPRITE: You'll figure it out sooner than you expect, deary!
 I have the utmost faith in you.</p>